Shane4368/discord.js-paginator/README.md

 	circular: true,	// Whether or not to allow pages to loop.
 	embed: {},	// An embed template to use across pages.
 	emojis: {},	// Override the default emojis specified.
-	pages: [],	// Can be a string, embed object or MessageEmbed
+	pages: [],	// Can be a string, embed object or MessageEmbed.
 	timeout: 1000 * 60,	// Duration of the paginator's lifetime.
 	userID: message.author.id,	// Self-explanatory.
 	stoppable: true	// Whether or not to include the stop emoji.